 When you message me through the website, I am emailed a copy of the information you have provided and the data is also backed up securely.

 Under GDPR, you have the right to access and amend any of your personal data that I hold.
-If you would like to view, amend or delete any data I hold of yours, please contact me directly through the contact page.
+If you would like to view, amend or delete any data I hold of yours, please contact me directly.

 As part of the registration process for the e-newsletter, I collect personal information.
 I use that information for a couple of reasons: to tell you about stuff you’ve asked me to tell you about; to contact you if I need to obtain or provide additional information; to check my records are right and to check every now and then that you’re happy and satisfied.
 I don’t rent or trade email lists with other organisations and businesses.